UWB-Adv-Data-Vis-2025-Sp/tidy-model/README.md

 ```
 ````

-Notice that you get two values important from the linear model.
-The first is the intercept, the point at which the line of best fit would intersect the y-axis.
-Additionally we see a second value that represents the slope of the curve or the rate of the relationship.
-In this case we can see that as temperature raises 1 degree C, the crickets will chirp an additional 4 chirps per minute.
+Notice that the linear model provides two important values.
+The first is the intercept, the point at which the line of best fit intersects the y-axis.
+Additionally, we see a second value that represents the slope of the curve or the rate of the relationship.
+In this case, we can see that as the temperature raises 1 degree C, the crickets will chirp an additional 4 chirps per minute.

-In addition to the linear model giving us a sense of the relationship, we can also see the residual values (the distance between each point and the curve), the standard error of the measures, and even calculated probability values (p-values) for hypothesis testing.
-In fact this summary gives us great information if we are interested in t-values, R squared values, or F-statistics!
+In addition to the linear model, which gives us a sense of the relationship, we can also see the residual values (the distance between each point and the curve), the standard error of the measures, and even calculated probability values (p-values) for hypothesis testing.
+This summary gives us great information if we are interested in t-values, R-squared values, or F-statistics!

-For now, let's revise our earlier sentence in the text to add more information such as the following text:
+For now, let's revise our earlier sentence in the text to add more information, such as the following text:

 `Based on a scatter plot of temperature and chirping and a correlation test, it seems that as temperature increases one degree, the rate of chirping increases about 4.2 chirps per minute.`

 Save the file, knit, write a commit message, and ***commit***.

-Again, if you get an error related to the duplicate label 'temp', it is because the summary chunk should be only one chunk that w we wrote the above code in.
+Again, if you get an error related to the duplicate label 'temp', it is because the summary chunk should be the only chunk that we wrote the above code in.

-#### Temperture across species
+#### Temperature across species

-Next we can see if an account of the different species of crickets have an effect on our model.
-Up to this point, we have grouped all crickets together and that may be an inappropriate assumption.
-Many animals use signals like chirping to communicate and, for mating behaviors, it's important to distinguish your call from other similar species.
-Now lets make a new header and chunk for graphing and separating these two values.
+Next, we can see if an account of the different species of crickets affects our model.
+Up to this point, we have grouped all crickets together, and that may be an inappropriate assumption.
+Many animals use signals like chirping to communicate, and for mating behaviors, it's important to distinguish your call from other similar species.
+Now, let's make a new header and chunk for graphing and separating these two values.

 `## Species-specific effects of temperature on chirping`